jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

     }
 ```

-##### Listing 16-10: Sending multiple messages and pausing between each
+##### Sending multiple messages and pausing between each

 This time, the spawned thread has a vector of strings that we want to send to the main thread.
 We iterate over them, sending each individually, and pause between each by calling the `thread::sleep` function with a `Duration` value of 1 second.

 In the main thread, we’re not calling the `recv` function explicitly anymore: instead, we’re treating `rx` as an iterator.
 For each value received, we’re printing it.
 When the channel is closed, iteration will end.

-When running the code in Listing 16-10, you should see the following output with a 1-second pause in between each line:
+When running the code in the last example, you should see the following output with a 1-second pause in between each line:

 ```text
     Got: hi